dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/Real_Analysis_Qual_Notes.md

 ### Series

-Lemma (Uniform Convergence of Series of Numbers)
-: If $f_n(x) \leq M_n$ **for a fixed $x$** where $\sum M_n < \infty$, then the series $f(x) = \sum f_n(x)$ converges pointwise.
+Lemma (Pointwise Convergence for a Series of Functions) : If $f_n(x) \leq M_n$ **for a fixed $x$** where $\sum M_n < \infty$, then the series $f(x) = \sum f_n(x)$ converges pointwise.

 Lemma (Small Tails for Series of Functions)